michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 3. Check `spec/controllers/categories_controller_spec.rb` - there should be a
    couple errors on actions checking admin presence.

+8. Make sure `ReviewDecorator` is used properly, There's one action which needs to be declared there.
+See `spec/decorators/review_decorator_spec.rb` for details.

 ### Issues to solve:

 2. Make sure settings for [devise](https://github.com/plataformatec/devise) are